 Greenhouse Effect Science Experiment

-This experiment is a brilliant way to demonstrate the heat capturing effects of carbon dioxide gas.
+This experiment is a brilliant way to demonstrate the heat capturing effects of carbon dioxide gas and global warming.
 Kids will see for themselves how simply changing the balance of gases in the area leads to great heat capture, and a warmer Earth.
 Use this experiment as a fantastic jumping off point for more discussions around climate change.

-Making milk plastic is such an easy and fun activity.
+Making milk plastic is such an easy and fun activity and one of our favourite Earth Day projects.
 We have done it many times and the kids are always thrilled with the results.
-Milk plastic is also known as Casein Plastic.
+Milk plastic is also known as Casein Plastic and is a bioplastic.

 We were so excited by how well this project turned out.
 As much as we love our milk plastic experiments, we really enjoyed making a clear gelatin bio-plastic.

 What a better way to celebrate Earth Day than to do some water testing in a Water Lab.
 Select a few sources both inside and outside and test the water using easily accessible materials to see how the quality of the water varies.
-This is a fantastic classroom project.
+This is a fantastic classroom project to learn more about water pollution.

 Want more Layers of the Earth activities?
 Check out this article for ideas.